jeroenvangrondelle/EdgeCase/README.md

 - [ ] A parametric implementation for automatic sizing to your PCB
 - [ ] Adding an optional battery holder
 - [ ] Adding connectors at the side
-- [ ] Swapple back design: Table model, screw mounts, and DIN rail
+- [ ] Swappable back design: Table model, screw mounts, and DIN rail

 ## Scaling the case
 Choose values for A, B and C so that your boards and/or battery holders fit, either vertically or horiontally, in the two slots.